N0fix/rpecli/README.md

 - Error handling
 - Possiblity to dump resources
 - Feature to handle comparing some fields between multiple binaries to help finding header similarities

+## Internals

+When creating this tool, speed and modularity was key considerations.
+It aims at providing interfaces that allow users to modify the PE parsing backend according to their needs.
+The default backend is the `exe` crate, specifically designed for parsing PE malwares.

+Please note that the traits allowing backend customization are not yet available.